 This causes severe addiction, and any of the people who try to quit do not succeed because of it.

 Those who say that nicotine is not a drug are likely trying to say that it is not a hard drug like cocaine or PCP.
-But it is most definitely a drug, as a drug is defined as any substance that has a physiological effect on the body when ingested or otherwise deposited into the body.
+However, it is most definitely a drug, as defining drugs go, any substance that has a physiological effect on the body when ingested or otherwise deposited into the body is a drug.

 What that means is that the substance changes the way the body is functioning or would function naturally.
-This is something that doesn’t provide anything the body needs but is introduced to change the way the body is operating.
-That is why its good to know whether is Nicotine a Drug.
+This is something that doesn’t provide anything the body needs but is introduced to change the way the body operates.

 It is difficult for those who have become addicted to cease their habit.
 They often require outside help in the form of counseling, therapy or coaching to assist them in quitting their nicotine addiction.

-The pharmacologic effects are those that are produced when small amounts of the drug are introduced into the body.
-With nicotine, these include an increased heart rate, higher heart stroke volume and an increase in how much oxygen is consumed by the heart.
+When small amounts of nicotine enter the body, pharmacologic effects begin to affect it.
+With nicotine, these include an increased heart rate, higher chance of heart stroke and an increase in how much oxygen your body consumes.
 Basically, your heart is working overtime when nicotine is inside your body.
-This stresses the heart unnecessarily, and continued stress can lead to the development of heart problems.

 Psychodynamic effects are similar to psychological effects.
 They change your mental state.
 With nicotine, these effects are a sense of euphoria, increased awareness and a state of relaxation.